 - 2 red peppers chopped

-- 1 jalapeño or other hot pepper seeded
+- 1 jalapeño or other hot pepper seeded and minced

-- 1 lb Yukon Gold potatoes peeled
+- 1 lb Yukon Gold potatoes (about 4) peeled and cubed

 - ⅔ cup all-purpose flour